elpuas/elpuas-blog-mdx/README.md

 - Fix Intro Hero with a media-query for iPhone 12 XS Max
 - Update README.md
 - Add tabindex to Navigation Links
+- Fix Image elements that not have explicit width and height and was impact on performance

 ## [1.0.0] - 2020-06-23
 ### Added